Historical mortality rates of puerperal fever: Inconsistencies in data

 There are various inconsistencies in the datasets reported by Semmelweis and provided below.
 Inconsistencies exist for instance in reported yearly rates, and monthly rates (if aggregated to yearly basis).
 One of the causes may be that Semmelweis used different sources.
 He points out several times that actual mortality rates were higher than reported ones, because during childbed fever epidemics, the maternity ward was overwhelmed with dying women, who were then transferred to the general hospital, and therefore not registered at the maternity ward, when dying.
 Some women were also released from the maternity ward, either healthy or not so healthy, only to be readmitted to the general hospital when symptoms appeared or worsened.
-See also a similar underreporting practice at the Charité in Berlin, Joseph Hermann Schmidt.
+See also a similar underreporting practice at the Charité hospital in Berlin, Joseph Hermann Schmidt.

 There were two maternity clinics at the Vienna General Hospital.
 Semmelweis is not always specific, if the numbers are for both clinics, or for his own clinic only.
 The figures presented below are exactly as reported in (the 1983 translation by Carter of) Semmelweis' 1861 publication.

 There are also at times minor arithmetical errors in his computed rates; for this reason all rates on this page are computed.